Chem284Materials/1-1_mc_mpi/README.md

-# Using Monte Carlo Simulation to Evaluate Pi
+# MPI Parallelization: Using Monte Carlo Simulation to Evaluate Pi

 The code in `src/main.cpp` implements a very simple Monte Carlo simulation to estimate the value of Pi.
 For more information about the math behind this application, see [this link](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/).